 What Can I Do For Myself or Family to Prevent Infection?

-Right now, the best advice we can give you is to mindfully prepare with a well-rounded preparedness approach like with The Prepper’s Blueprint and to cautiously wait.
+Right now, the best advice we can give you is to mindfully prepare with a well-rounded preparedness approach listed in The Coronavirus Handbook and to cautiously wait.

 Currently, the CDC, the government’s arm of “health authority” does not recommend wearing a face mask, yet most other countries experiencing the outbreak are suggesting it could help.
 Nothing is 100% effective, especially because no one really knows how it’s transmitted, but considering most other coronaviruses spread from infected water droplets, we can assume a mask that seals to the face would be more effective than no measure taken at all.